Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 What to look for

-New drugs Cathinones, xylazine, MDPV, MCAT or other substances depending on the context and the chosen device.
+New drugs Cathinones, xylazine, MDPV, MCAT, or other substances depending on the context and chosen device.

-Prevention of PTC and Buddha Blue relies on three pillars: inform without trivializing, talk without judging, and have reliable tools in case of doubt.
+Prevention of PTC and Buddha Blue relies on three pillars: informing without trivializing, talking without judging, and having reliable tools in case of doubt.
 Teenagers must understand that these substances are not a “fun” or “harmless” alternative to cannabis, but unpredictable chemical products.

 Parents

-Anonymous vials, unidentified e-liquids, sudden behavior changes, isolation, anxiety, or sleep disorders should alert without leading to immediate judgment.
+Anonymous vials, unidentified e-liquids, sudden behavior changes, isolation, anxiety, or sleep disturbances should raise concern without leading to immediate judgment.

 Educators